wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 ## Take Advantage of the Async Ecosystem

 Async UI is "just async Rust", so it is very easy to use together with Rust libraries.
-Under the hood, it uses [async-executor](https://crates.io/crates/async-executor) from the async-std / smol team, so anything that works on async-std should be compatible with Async UI.
-The GTK Hacker News demo you see above, for example, uses [surf](https://github.com/http-rs/surf) to fetch data.
+Under the hood, it uses [async-executor](https://crates.io/crates/async-executor) from the smol team.
+This is the same executor used by async-std, so anything that works on async-std should be compatible with Async UI.
+The GTK Hacker News demo you see above, for example, uses async-std's [surf](https://github.com/http-rs/surf) crate to fetch data.

 ## End Notes